dberliner-tmo/zephyr/samples/sensor/cxd5605/README.rst

-.. gnss-step-3:

-GNSS firmware verification test
+GNSS CXD5605 sample.
 ###########

 Overview
 ********

-This is the third step in loading firmware into the GNSS chip.
-This simply initializes the GNSS chip to read NMEA sentences.
-This verifies that the firmware is programmed and working properly.
+This is a simple sample to show how to use the CXD5605 GNSS chip.
+It shows how to connect to the CXD5605 and how to do various functions using the driver.
+It should be every helpful.

 Building and Running
 ********************

 This has been built for the dev edge board.
 It takes the normal build command as in the following:

-west build -b tmo_dev_edge tmo-zephyr-sdk/samples/gnss-step-3 -DBOARD_ROOT=/home/kmansfie/zephyrk1/tmo-zephyr-sdk/
+west build -b tmo_dev_edge zephyr/samples/sensor/cxd5605 -DBOARD_ROOT=USERPATH/zephyrk1/tmo-zephyr-sdk/

 This sample is a standalone application.
 You build it using the above command and flash it.
-The GNSS chip firmware verification test will start.
+Ths sample will start and show you your current location as soon as the chip gets a fix.
 You should see the output below.
 If there are errors they will be printed out.

 Sample Output
 =============